multiscale/muscle3/docs/source/examples/README.rst

 Fortran examples, as it does the set-up required to run the manager, which you always need to run a MUSCLE simulation.

-Once you've built the examples, you can run them using the shell scripts in this directory, e.g.
+Once you've built the examples, you can run them via the MUSCLE manager.
+By specifying different yMMSL files, different scenarios can be run.
+The various implementations are all listed in the ``rd_implementations.ymmsl`` file.
+Then there are various ``rd_python.ymmsl`` and ``rd_cpp.ymmsl`` and so on files which specify different combinations of implementations for the different submodels.
+Finally, you'll want to apply the settings, which are in ``rd_settings.ymmsl``.

+For example, to run the all-Python version of the reaction-diffusion model, you can use:

 .. code-block: bash

-    examples$ MUSCLE3_HOME=/path/to/muscle3 ./reaction_diffusion_cpp.sh

-You can also export the ``MUSCLE3_HOME`` variable to avoid having to type it all the time:

-.. code-block: bash

-    examples$ export MUSCLE3_HOME=/path/to/muscle3
-    examples$ ./reaction_diffusion_cpp.sh
+    examples$ LD_LIBRARY_PATH=${MUSCLE3_HOME}/lib muscle_manager --start-all rd_implementations.ymmsl rd_python.ymmsl rd_settings.ymmsl

+Each run will produce a directory named ``run_<model name>_<date>_<time>`` in which you can find log files showing what happened.